The Hidden Costs of Poor Protein Digestion and 4 Natural Remedies

 Drinking water right before a meal also makes you less likely to drink during or just after it (which can dilute stomach acid).
 Religiously downing a full glass of water before eating has even been shown to suppress appetite and help you lose weight.

 There’s also a lot of value in relaxing and taking your time eating.
 This will not only give you more time to chew your meal properly, it also allows more of your body’s resources to be dedicated to digestion.
 Relaxing for at least 10 minutes afterwards is also highly recommended.

-Improving your overall digestive health will have some surprising health benefits, above and beyond just preventing intestinal problems like cramps, bloating and excessive flatulence.
+Improving protein digestion and your overall gastrointestinal health will have beneficial effects, above and beyond just preventing stomach problems like cramps, bloating and excessive gassiness.

-These benefits include less fatigue and more energy and mental focus; improved skin and hair, natural weight loss, less chance of many serious diseases, and an overall improvement in your health and well-being as your body starts working properly again.
+These benefits include less fatigue and more energy and mental focus; improved skin and hair; natural weight loss; less chance of many serious disorders; and an overall improvement in your wellness and wellbeing as your body starts working properly again.